antonidag/myblog/content/en/posts/postman-api-testing-github-actions/index.md

           postman collection run "27855227-be5be94b-8361-4efc-afd2-49762436fcef"
 ```

-When the workflow is triggered it will generate an run like this:
+When the workflow is done it will generate and output similar to the following:
 ```
 Run postman collection run "27855227-be5be94b-8361-4efc-afd2-49762436fcef"